edev2383/sb/README.md

 # Stockbox

 Stockbox is an equity testing suite that scrapes yahoo finance for ticker data.
-Returns a dataframe and calculates indicators
+Returns a dataframe and calculates indicators.
+Backtesting will allow for 5-10 yrs of equity pattern recognition and allow the user to test complex stock position setups.

 Docs to come...